 Whether you are deploying wireless in Education, Manufacturing, Medical,or Business verticals, Hula Networks Professional Services offer a wide array of solutions to meet your needs.
-Our highly trained professional services team ensures efficient, skillful and knowledgeable delivery on each phase of your wireless project.
+From wireless site survey's to analysis, design, configuration and installation, our highly trained professional wireless services team ensures efficient, skillful and knowledgeable delivery on each phase of your wireless project.

 Hula Networks wireless engineering team provides a number of professional services options.
 Our experienced engineers can design your new wireless network using leading edge virtualization tools.
 We can provide project management for your entire WLAN installation.

 Don't leave anything to chance.
 Call Hula Networks today and get a second opinion before spending another dollar on your wireless network.

 A Pre-Installation Site Survey is required on some installation projects in order to determine the unique RF properties of the site prior to design.
 It may be required to create an Installation Plans report.

 Some projects will require a Design Validation Site Survey.
 During this survey an engineer will be onsite with wireless radios and measuring equipment to verify the actual RF characteristics of the in-scope areas of the project.